cagov/design-system/.github/ISSUE_TEMPLATE/component-04-metadata.md

 ---
 name: New component, Metadata Recommendation
 about: After reviewing design and technical considerations for this component, decide its name, location.
-This step should be done before development.
-Any existing code should be renamed to match whatever is decided at this step, once the naming step is finalized.
-This step helps with code inconsistencies.
 title: 'Metadata Recommendation: Name'
 labels: Component, Component Review, Metadata Recommendation
 assignees: ''